-This How-To Geek School course aims to teach you how to use Android effectively, showing you the most important settings and methods needed to really become an Android pro and get the most out of your Android device.
+This How-To Geek School course aims to teach you how to use Android effectively, showing you the most important settings and methods needed to really become an Android pro and get the most out of your device.

 All this really means is that a whole lot of people use Android and, time after time, we see people struggling to master it.
 It’s not that Android is hard to use, in fact, it’s very easy, but earlier versions are often slow and clunky while newer ones have a lot of features you need to learn to make the most of it.
 Also, people may simply not know or realize many of the ways you can better manage your device rather than it managing you.

-That’s what we’re going to teach you this week.
+That’s what we’re here to help with.

 What’s the Difference Between “Pure” Android and Other Distributions?